emre2345/spica/docs/content/guide/function.md

 ### Modules

 Spica provides modules to your function in runtime.
-Modules work like a module in node_modules but not placed in node_modules directory.
+Modules work like a module in node_modules but aren't placed in node_modules directory.

-> NOTE: Modules are not published in a registry like npmjs.com, so you can not install or use outside of a spica.
+> NOTE: Modules are not published in a registry like npmjs.com, so you can't install or use outside of a spica.

 Currently, there are few modules helps you to get information about your spica.